object-oriented-python/object-oriented-programming/doc/source/11_further_object-oriented_features.rst

     method resolution order
     MRO
         A sequence of the superclasses of the current class ordered by increasing ancestry.
-The MRO is searched in order to find implementations of :term:`methods <method>` and :term:`attributes
+The superclasses of a class are searched in method resolution order  to find implementations of :term:`methods <method>` and :term:`attributes <attribute>`.
-        <attribute>`.

     syntactic sugar
         A feature of the programming language which adds no new functionality,